 The word spritz seems to have come from the German word spritzen, meaning to spray or squirt.
 In Germany, the popular Christmas confection called Spritzgebäck is made using a cookie press.
-Although the Germans have been credited with inventing the cookie press, there is some evidence indicating that the Scandinavians might have been the originators.
+Although the Germans have been credited with inventing the cookie press, some evidence indicates that the Scandinavians might have been the originators.
 A little cookie-history controversy is always fun.
 Food historians seem to agree that the cookie press originated in the 16th Century.
-I would be interested to know what the inventor was searching for when he or she designed the cookie press.
+I wonder what the inventor was searching for when he or she designed the cookie press.
 Did he visualize uniform, visually appealing cookies, or was there some thought of mass production?
-One thing is for certain; if you ever need to hastily produce a pile of treats, the cookie press allows you to do this in under an hour.
+One thing is for certain; if you ever need to produce a pile of treats hastily, the cookie press allows you to do this in under an hour.

 Every few decades, the idea of pressing cookies resurges.
 The Five Roses Cookbook, redesigned and printed in the early sixties, contains two recipes for spritz cookies.
-Old cookbooks, produced by local ladies’ groups, can provide spritz recipes.
-Today, on the Internet, you will find spritz cookie recipes including ingredients such as pumpkin, ginger, chocolate, or cheese.
-I plan to try some savoury spritz cookies over the summer, and I’ll report my results.
+Old cookbooks, produced by local ladies’ groups, often provide spritz recipes.
+Today, you will find spritz cookie recipes on the Internet which contain pumpkin, ginger, chocolate, or cheese.

 Every press comes with a booklet of recipes.
-This is true, even for the press we tried which dates back to the 1940s.
-I look for presses with narrower cylinders, because they produce small, crisp cookies.
-In antique stores, and at garage sales, you will sometimes find a press, in the manufacturer’s box, with recipes, and an original price sticker, often as low as seventy-nine cents.
+This is true, even for the oldest press we tried, which dates back to the 1940s.
+I look for presses with narrower cylinders because they produce small, crisp cookies.
+In antique stores and at garage sales, you will sometimes find a press still in the manufacturer’s box, with recipes and an original price sticker as low as seventy-nine cents.

 Marion’s Mom’s Spritz Cookies